 Namibia’s call for Public-Private-Partnership potential

-According to the policy document drawn up by the Ministry of Trade and Industry, PPP projects, “will serve as an engine for achieving social and economic objectives of the Namibian Government such as job creation, pro-poor development, inequality reduction and the development of SMEs,”
+"We need to acknowledge that through PPPs we channel relatively expensive private capital for projects that serve the public at large, where affordability will be an important consideration," Mr Schlettwein said.
+According to the policy document, PPP projects "will serve as an engine for achieving social and economic objectives such as job creation, pro-poor development, inequality reduction and the development of SMEs."

 Comments